natcap/invest.users-guide/source/coastal_blue_carbon.rst

 - **Parameter log**: Each time the model is run, a text (.txt) file will be created in the main Workspace folder.
 The file will list the parameter values and output messages for that run and will be named according to the service, the date and time.
 When contacting NatCap about errors in a model run, please include this parameter log.

 - **transitions_[Suffix].csv**: CSV (.csv, Comma Separated Value) format table, which is a transition matrix indicating whether disturbance or accumulation occurs in a transition from one LULC class to another.
-If the cell is left blank, then no transition of that kind occurs between snapshots.
+If the cell is left blank, then no transition of that kind occurs between the input Land Use/Land Cover Rasters.
 The left-most column (*lulc-class*) represents the source LULC class, and the top row (<lulc1>, <lulc2>...) represents the destination LULC class.
 Depending on the transition type, a cell will be pre-populated with one of the following: empty if no such transition occurs, 'NCC' (for no carbon change), 'accum' (for accumulation) or 'disturb' (for disturbance).
 You must edit the 'disturb' cells with the degree to which disturbance occurs due to the LULC change.
 This is done by changing 'disturb' to either 'low-impact-disturb', 'med-impact-disturb', or 'high-impact-disturb'.*

+ The edited table is used as input to the main Coastal Blue Carbon model as the **LULC Transition Effect of Carbon Table**.

   ==========  =======  =======  ===
   lulc-class  <lulc1>  <lulc2>  ...
   ==========  =======  =======  ===
-  <lulc1>     <str>    <str>    ...
+  <lulc1>     <string> <string> ...
-  <lulc2>     <str>    <str>    ...
+  <lulc2>     <string> <string> ...
   ...         ...      ...      ...
   ==========  =======  =======  ===

- The edited table is used as input to the main Coastal Blue Carbon model as the **LULC Transition Effect of Carbon Table**.

 - **carbon_pool_initial_template_[Suffix].csv**: CSV (.csv, Comma Separated Value) format table mapping each LULC type to carbon pool values.
 You must fill in the 'biomass', 'soil', and 'litter' columns with an amount of carbon initially stored in each pool of the LULC class in units of Megatonnes CO\ :sub:`2` e/ hectare.
-See `Step 2.
-The Main Model`_ for more information on these carbon pools.
+See *Step 2.
+The Main Model* for more information on these carbon pools.

+ The edited table is used as input to the main Coastal Blue Carbon model as the **Carbon Pool Initial Variables Table**

   =====  ==========  =======  =======  =======
   code   lulc-class  biomass  soil     litter
   =====  ==========  =======  =======  =======
-  <int>  <str>
+  <int>  <string>    <float>  <float>  <float>
   ...    ...
   =====  ==========  =======  =======  =======

- The edited table is used as input to the main Coastal Blue Carbon model as the **Carbon Pool Initial Variables Table**

 - **carbon_pool_transient_template_[Suffix].csv**: CSV (.csv, Comma Separated Value) format table, mapping each LULC type to impact and accumulation information.
 You must fill in all columns of this table except the 'lulc-class' and 'code' columns.
-See `Step 2.
-The Main Model`_ for more information.
+See *Step 2.
+The Main Model* for more information.
+Accumulation units are (Megatonnes of CO\ :sub:`2` e/ha-yr), half-life is in integer years, and disturbance is in integer percent.

+ The edited table is used as input to the main Coastal Blue Carbon model as the **Carbon Pool Transient Variables Table**.

   ==========  ==========  =================  ==========================  ==========================  ===========================  ===========================  ==============  =======================  =======================  ========================  ========================
   code        lulc-class  biomass-half-life  biomass-low-impact-disturb  biomass-med-impact-disturb  biomass-high-impact-disturb  biomass-yearly-accumulation  soil-half-life  soil-low-impact-disturb  soil-med-impact-disturb  soil-high-impact-disturb  soil-yearly-accumulation